mraliu/pages/README.md

 # pages
-A multi-page tkinter menu made from frames
+A multi-frame tkinter menu made from frames

+Example how to create a multi-frame window with frames